 Children's Bureau of Southern California

 Offers information on a tool for assessing families, planning services, and evaluating results.
 Includes a free software trial and documentation on reliability and validity.
+This resource is available for purchase.

 Family Assessment in Child Welfare: The Illinois DCFS Integrated Assessment Program in Policy and Practice (PDF - 976 KB)